pkp/ui-library/src/docs/components/Form/fields/FieldRichTextarea/readme.md

 ## Usage

-Use this component to provide the user with a rich text input area that supports bold, italics, links and other HTML code.
+Use this component to provide the user with a rich text editor that supports bold, italics, links and other HTML code.

 This component uses the TinyMCE editor.
 You can pass `toolbar`, `plugins` and `init` props to customize the editor.
 See the [TinyMCE documentation](https://www.tiny.cloud/docs/configure/integration-and-setup/).